PowerPointLabs/PowerPointLabs-Website/_docs/sync-lab.md

 <img src="{{ site.baseurl }}/img/docs/sync-lab/image_9.png" width="700">

-> **Tip:** When editing a copied format, the properties shown in the pop-up window are the properties of the object the style was originally copied from, as at the point of copying.
+> **Note:** When editing a copied format, the properties shown in the pop-up window are the properties of the object the style was originally copied from, as at the point of copying.
 You can select these properties even when the original object is deleted from the slide.

 ## <a class="anchor-bookmark" id="deleting-a-copied-format"></a> Deleting a Copied Format